Aihwa Ong: Work Overview

-This book shows us how the mutations in citizenship are continuously moving, flowing and changing according to markets, technologies, societies and the population of the society.
-Ong starts by identifying the elements of citizenship such as citizen’s rights and laws etc. These citizens' rights are becoming incoherent from each other and being reformed to the criteria of neoliberalism and human rights.
+This article shows us how the mutations in citizenship are continuously moving, flowing and changing according to markets, technologies, societies and the population of the society.
+Ong starts by identifying the elements of citizenship such as citizen’s rights and duties.
+Citizens' rights are becoming incoherent from each other and being reformed to the criteria of neoliberalism and human rights.
 She also shows us that the “assemblage” are being taken over by political mobilizations of diverse groups instead of national terrain.
-In Europe, the amount of migrant flows and unregulated markets are what challenges liberal citizenship.
-But in Asia, foreigners who establish businesses or become entrepreneurs in the Asian region have the rights and the benefits of a citizen, so this shows us the contradiction and unfair problem between Europe and Asia.